deadlyvipers/dojo_rules/introduction.md

-My name is Steven Klassen and I am introducing myself and my favorite Code School path is Git Real.
+My name is Steven Klassen and I am introducing myself and my favorite Code School path is Git Real (Electives).